Legal Betting On Supreme Court Odds

 - Justice Kentaji Brown Jackson Was Confirmed On 4/7/22 By A 53-47 Vote

-- No Current Supreme Court Odds Posted For Next Justice
+- Bet On Supreme Court Odds For Next Justice

 While the judiciary is often the least-represented branch of the US government in the mainstream news media, it’s usually covered pretty well at the best legal online political sportsbooks.
 And no aspect is covered more frequently than legal Supreme Court betting.
 America’s highest court is seemingly always in the news, and that means that there are usually always at least a few SCOTUS betting lines to sort through.